7 Tips to Reduce Swollen Gums Quickly at Home (Complete Guide)

 7. Get the Essential Nutrients Your Gums Need

-- Vitamin E: An anti-aging antioxidant with anti-inflammatory properties.
+- Vitamin E: Antioxidant and anti-inflammatory properties.

 When to See Your Dentist

-With consistent oral hygiene, you should see the swelling reduce within 1 to 2 weeks.
-If the swelling continues or worsens despite your best home efforts, see your dentist as soon as possible.Persistent swelling could be a sign of advanced gum disease, called periodontitis.
 This happens when inflammation reaches the bone and ligaments around your teeth, causing the spaces between your teeth and gums to widen.
 These spaces are known as periodontal pockets, and cannot be cleaned with a regular toothbrush.
-If you have these, you may need a professional deep cleaning, also known as scaling and root planing.
+If you have these, you will need a professional deep cleaning, also known as scaling and root planing.